SS Sagamo: Retirement and end

 In 1959 the Sagamo was purchased by George Morrison and Jack Vincent along with Segwun and Cherokee who planned to turn her into a restaurant.
 She was freshly painted and outfitted with $12,000 of furnishings and ran as a restaurant for a time.
 However the location proved to be too remote from Gravenhurst, and the restaurant was not a success, closing in 1963, after which she was left unused at the wharf.
 She was sold again in 1968 for $5,000 with plans to again operate her as a restaurant.
-However, during renovations a fire broke out on 14 January 1969 which burned the entire wooden portion of the vessel, leaving only the steel hull.
+However, during renovations a fire broke out on 10 January 1969 which burned the entire wooden portion of the vessel, leaving only the steel hull.

 The remains were sold and towed to West Gravenhurst where the new owner had hopes of restoring her, but in 1980 she was partially cut up and the remains left to deteriorate near the Muskoka Wharf.
+Part of her steel hull can be seen by the Muskoka Wharf boat launch.